OaklandPeters/til/README.md

 # til

-Daily *That I Learned*, concise and small.
+*That I Learned*, small concise lessons, learned and produced daily.
 Too small for a writeup, but worth recording.
 Both as a record of lessons learned, and as a developers journal.
 Inspired by @jbranchaud's TIL: https://github.com/jbranchaud/til

 ### Categories